Updated July 12, 2018

 I-696 in Oakland County

 This maintenance work includes concrete repair, joint repair, and flood mitigation efforts by the Michigan Department of Transportation.
 Nightly lane closures will be required for overnight work from 9 p.m. to 5 a.m.
 Monday through Thursday.
 There will also be 10 full closures of the freeway on weekends that will occur between 9 p.m.
 Friday and 5 a.m.
 Monday morning.
 Detours will be posted during these closures.
-Updates and closure dates will be forthcoming as they are made available by MDOT.

 Detailed closure locations and dates for all MDOT projects can be found by visiting www.michigan.gov/drive then clicking on Construction Search.